Afnisse/webapp-docker/readme.md

 * make it easy to migrate an existing website to ronin
 * improve development and production configuration
 * allow developer to pick a revese proxy: nginx, apache2 or haproxy.
+* add an option for sql script path, to import the sql dump, instead of copying /var/lib/mysql